 With 19 tribal colleges (1994 land grants) across the North Central Region, there are clearly more opportunities for collaboration.
 There are several factors, such as vastly different missions, and the lack of similar organizational structures across the institutions, which may create barriers to cooperation.
 Tribal colleges are primarily teaching institutions, granting Associates and Bachelor’s degrees.
 Extension programming, if there is any, is mostly focused on youth development, natural resources or agricultural land management.
 These are broad generalities, and there are several excellent exceptions across the region.

-This project will help to organize and support an “Extension Water Summit” which will lead to improved communication and collaboration amongst 1994 land grants (Tribal Colleges) and the 1862 land grants (state universities).
-Leading up to the water summit, communications will be enhanced between these groups with the sharing of ideas via a listserv and conference calls, organized around compelling topics.
+This project helped organize and support an “Extension Water Summit” which will lead to improved communication and collaboration amongst 1994 land grants (Tribal Colleges) and the 1862 land grants (state universities).
+Leading up to the water summit, communications was enhanced between these groups with the sharing of ideas via a listserv and conference calls, organized around compelling topics.
 Learning about other regional projects will be a key part of this activity.
 The outcome of this project will be at least two proposals submitted to USDA- NIFA and other sources, to initiate new collaborations, and enhance current work.
-The topics of these unwritten proposals is not certain, but ideas that are already being discussed include:
+Ideas that are already being discussed include:

 1) Emergency preparedness for Tribal communities, including water supply security, flooding, drought, waste management, etc;